niinavi/Jarjestelmaprojekti/configuration/README.md

 <summary>5.
 Linux computers: Configure static IPv4</summary>

 * [ ] **Finished?**

+- IP addresses (etc.) for computers: See section _Network configuration_ above in this document.

 - **Alternative A)** Set static IP address to this host in host configuration.